uchexm/Portfolio/README.md

-# New-Portfolio

-This is Uchechi Nwaka's Portfolio Website to showcase my projects and competencies and to improve my visibility.

-This project is built using
+Project Name: This Project is called New-Portfolio Project Description: This is a project is intended to showcase my Portfolio as a competent Web developer, to advertise my work and to reach potential employers.

+Built With
 Html
+Css
+Figma
+Live Demo is not available yet.

+Getting Started
+This project can be accessed using any web broser.

+To get a local copy up and running follow these simple steps.
+1) You can fork this project and use as needed.
+2) You can clone this project using the HTTPS url of this repository.

+Prerequisites
-Css and
+A basic understanding of Html, Css and version control.

-Figma Framework.
+Authors

-👤 Uchechi Nwaka
+👤

 GitHub: @uchexm
 Twitter: @nwakauc